Director of Graduate Programs in Public Administration

 An OU-MPA graduates with an understanding and knowledge of government institutions, actors, and processes.
 As a professional program, emphasis is placed on learning the concepts, processes, and techniques associated with conducting society's business.
 The degree blends theoretical and practical dimensions while encouraging a broadened scholarly and professional perspective.
 It also provides an understanding of the role of public administration and public policy in social and political contexts.

 The Department of Political Science, an academic unit of the College of Arts and Sciences at OU, is the academic home of the MPA program.
-All OU academic units offering master’s and doctoral degrees are guided by the policies of the OU Graduate College.
+All OU academic units offering master’s and doctoral degrees are guided by the policies.
 The Graduate College ensures quality, observance of policy, and academic excellence in all areas of graduate study at the University.

 The MPA degree requires completion of 36 hours of graduate credit and is designed as a self-paced program giving both part-time and full-time students flexibility in completing the degree.
 Courses are scheduled in the evening, weekends, online and during the day.
 The full degree can be completed on either the Norman or Tulsa campus.